Noddy (character): History

 The first television adaptation of Noddy called The Adventures of Noddy was first broadcast in 1955, which was narrated by Enid Blyton.
 The programme would also broadcast in German on ARD in 1963.
-Most episodes of the programme are currently lost media.

 Kellogg's would acquire the rights to use Noddy on advertisements in 1955.

 Noddy continued to be successful in the 1960s; by 1962, 26 million copies of Noddy had been sold.
 (Note: In 1960 alone, eleven Noddy books were published, including the strip books Noddy and the Runaway Wheel, Noddy's Bag of Money, and Noddy's Car Gets into Trouble.)
 In 1963, Noddy was featured in the animated short film Noddy Goes to Toyland, it was produced by Arthur Humberstone for Enid Blyton.
 Blyton concluded several of her long-running series in 1963.
 Blyton published her last book in the Noddy series, Noddy and the Aeroplane, in February 1964.

 By the early 1960s, some 146 different companies were involved in merchandising Noddy alone.
 Bestime released the Little Noddy Car Game in 1953 and the Little Noddy Leap Frog Game in 1955, and in 1956 American manufacturer Parker Brothers released Little Noddy's Taxi Game, a board game which features Noddy driving about town, picking up various characters.
 Bestime released its Plywood Noddy Jigsaws series in 1957 and a Noddy jigsaw series featuring cards appeared from 1963, with illustrations by Robert Lee.
 Arrow Games became the chief producer of Noddy jigsaws in the late 1970s and early 1980s.

 In 1975, another television adaptation simply titled Noddy was broadcast.
 It was produced and directed by Brian Cosgrove and Mark Hall under their company Stop Frame Productions and was narrated by Richard Briers.
 It broadcast on ITV from 1975 to 1976.

+On 25 October 1982, Rupert Weekly, a comic magazine based on the character Rupert Bear was published by Marvel UK featuring Noddy.

-In 1992, a Noddy television series produced by BBC Worldwide and Cosgrove Hall called Noddy's Toyland Adventures was broadcast on the Children's BBC.
+In 1990s, Noddy began regaining popularity since his heyday of 1950s and 1960s, as in 1992, a Noddy television series produced by BBC Worldwide and Cosgrove Hall called Noddy's Toyland Adventures was broadcast on the Children's BBC, as well as a Noddy Magazine published by the BBC.

 In January 1996, Trocadero PLC (later known as "Chorion Limited") acquired Darrell Waters Ltd., the holding company for the estate of children's author Enid Blyton for £14.6 million.
 They soon formed a new subsidiary - Enid Blyton Ltd. to handle all intellectual properties, character brands, and media in Blyton's works, including Noddy.

+In 1997, Enid Blyton Ltd. decided to sell the Noddy archive in 1997.
+The first Noddy sale was held in October 1997c the second in November 1998 and the third in Sotheby's in London in April 2000.